How to Start an Essay: A Step-by-Step Introduction Guide

 Preparation for Writing an Essay

-For better control over your writing, do the following preparation:
+For better control over your writing, prepare with these steps:

-Select a topic that engages you: Choose a topic that you find interesting and stimulating.
+Select a topic that engages you: Choose a topic you can explain, analyze, or argue with specific support.

-Do your research: find information and evidence to back up your point.
+Do your research: Find reliable information and evidence before you decide exactly how to open.

 Formulate a thesis: State your essay’s focused, arguable point.